humhub/humhub/protected/humhub/docs/guide/admin/security.md

 Keep up with the latest HumHub version
 ---------------------------------------

-As an admin you'll receive a notification when a new HumHub version has been released.
-We strongly recommend to always use the latest stable version when possible.
+As admin you'll receive a notification when a new HumHub version is released.
+We recommend to always use the latest stable version.

-We take security very seriously, and we're continuously improving the security features of HumHub.
+We take security very seriously and continuously improving the security features of HumHub.